google/temporian/docs/src/user_guide.md

 d_node.evaluate(a_evset)
 ```

-**Warning:** It is more efficient to evaluate multiple output nodes together with `tp.evaluate` than to evaluate them separately with `node_1.evaluate(...)`, `node_2.evaluate(...)`, etc. Only use `node.evaluate` for debugging purposes or when you only have a single output node.
+**Warning:** It is more efficient to evaluate multiple output Nodes together with `tp.evaluate` than to evaluate them separately with `node_1.evaluate(...)`, `node_2.evaluate(...)`, etc. Only use `node.evaluate` for debugging purposes or when you only have a single output Node.

-## Creating a node from an EventSet
+## Creating a Node from an EventSet

 Previously, we defined the input of the graph `a_node` with `tp.input_node`.
 This way of listing features manually and their respective data type is cumbersome.

-If an EventSet is available (i.e., data is available) this step can be changed to use `evset.node()` instead, which will return a node that is compatible with it.
+If an EventSet is available (i.e., data is available) this step can be changed to use `evset.node()` instead, which will return a Node that is compatible with it.
 This is especially useful when creating EventSets from existing data, such as pandas DataFrames or CSV files.

 ```python
 # Define an EventSet.